 As we kick off our third season, we are going to dive deeper into specific topics that affect the wrestling world at a more structural level.
 In this episode, we discuss the decline of the house show and the corresponding rise of the super show, the affect of that shift on both the wrestling product and business, and how we see that trend evolving going forward.Read More

-In This Episode: Stefan and Drew have a price.
+In this episode: at least Stefan and Drew get a reaction.

 Wrestling is unique as a medium in that the reaction of the live audience can dramatically impact not just the performers involved but the trajectory of the story being told.
 Matches are booked and narratives written with a desired reaction in mind, but if the live crowd doesn't feel like going along with the script, the consequences can be unpredictable and occasionally disastrous.
 But why do some crowds boo the babyface and cheer the heels?
 Why are matches between talented wrestlers sometimes rejected altogether?
 And how does the wrestling promotion adapt its product to reflect or control the reaction of its loudest fans?
 In this episode, we dive deep into the contrarian aspect of the wrestling audience and its effect on the product itself.Read More

 In this episode: Stefan and Drew take their destiny into their own hands.